 As with music, there's a small sliver of storage space given over to your photos — if you want to make sure that pictures of your nearest and dearest are with you at all times, then Apple Watch makes it possible.
-By default, the Favourites album on your iPhone is synced over to the watch, but you can change this through the Apple Watch app on your mobile: creating a dedicated album for timepiece pictures is probably the best option.
+By default, the Favorites album on your iPhone is synced over to the watch, but you can change this through the Apple Watch app on your mobile: creating a dedicated album for timepiece pictures is probably the best option.

-Access the Passbook app
+Access the Wallet app

 Set alarms and timers

 All of the usual watch features are still available on the Apple wearable, so your alarm will still go off even if your phone is out of battery or has wandered away during the night.
-When WatchOS 2 arrives you'll get a nice-looking nightstand mode, making the Apple Watch even more useful as a miniature alarm clock.
+Nightstand mode also makes the Apple Watch even more useful as a miniature alarm clock.
 Other related functions, such as the watch timer and the stopwatch feature, work fine without a connected iPhone in range.

 Tell the time

 Good news: the Apple Watch does indeed still function as a watch if you lose your iPhone - so you can find out how long it's been since you last checked Facebook.
 It's not just telling the time either - Apple promises that the device keeps time within 50 milliseconds of the definitive global standard.
 Your only worry then is the battery running out, at which point you'll need to use the position of the sun instead.